 In addition this and in response to the reported rise in childhood obesity in the UK, we have introduced HIIT (High Intensity Interval Training) into the curriculum.
 These lessons have introduced the children to the types of activities which will enable them to lead healthy active lifestyles as children and into adulthood.

 The children from Y1 to Y6 participate in a wide range of activities facilitated by our link with the Harrogate schools partnership.
 We encourage healthy competition and organise a range of intra and inter schools’ competitions within our federation - as well as our multi-coloured sports day!
 For more information about the Sports Partnership visit http://www.harrogatessp.com

 Children go to Ripon Baths for swimming lessons every week from September until the end of the Spring Term (Easter).

-Our Sports Coach, Dan Woolston, works with the children every Friday, targeting a different sport each half term.
+Our Sports Coach, Jack Loundon from Sporting Start, works with the children every Friday, targeting a different sport each half term.